 manufacture new guns.
 While agreeing to the request for parts as well as for new pistols, the Disarmament Commission insisted that the old arsenal at Erfurt (where military Lugers had previously been made)

 remain closed, and ordered that Erfurt’s Parabellum manufacturing equipment and spare parts be shipped to the Simson factory in Suhl.

-In 1925 Simson was given a government contract to manufacture 10,000 Parabellum pistols.
-Several members of the Inter-Allied Disarmament Commission were Jewish, and it was widely believed that they influenced
+In 1925 Simson was given a government contract to manufacture 10,000 P-08 pistols.
+Subsequent conspiracy theories suggested collusion between Jewish members of the Commission and the Simson family to give the

 Because he was a Jew, Arthur Simson (the grandson of the company founder, Moses Simson) and several of his employees were eventually jailed by the Nazis in 1935.
 After seven months in prison, Simson was forced

 to admit evading income taxes and to sign the rights to his company over to Nazi Gauleiter Fritz Sauckel.
 A few months after his release on bail, Simson fled to Switzerland and eventually to the United States